DataDog/go-profiler-notes/stack-traces.md

 ## Introduction

-All Go profilers work by collecting samples of stack trace  and putting them into [pprof profiles](./pprof.md).
+All Go profilers work by collecting samples of stack traces and putting them into [pprof profiles](./pprof.md).
 Ignoring some details, a pprof profile is just a frequency table of stack traces like shown below:

 | stack trace  | count |
 | ------------ | ----- |